confidential-computing/governance/project-progression-policy.md

 another.
 It also describes the [Annual Review Process](#iv-annual-review-process) through which those changes will be evaluated and made.

 Project progression - movement from one stage to another - allows projects to participate at the level that is most appropriate for them given where they are in their lifecycle.
-Regardless of stage, all Consortium projects benefit from a deepened alignment with existing projects, and access to mentorship, support, and Consortium resources.
+Regardless of stage, all Consortium projects benefit from a deepened alignment with existing projects, and access to guidance, support, and Consortium resources.

 ### Benefits of being a recognized Consortium project